-Bringing these ideas together, the Barwon Infant Study (BIS) team discovered that maternal carriage of a specific bacteria, Prevotella copri, during pregnancy strongly predicts the absence of food allergy in the offspring (1).
-This compelling finding has exciting public health implications, given the dramatic increase in allergic disease and the low rate of Prevotella carriage in the modern world – an organism that is virtually ubiquitous in traditional, non-industrial communities (where infant allergy rates are much lower).
+Bringing these ideas together, the Barwon Infant Study (BIS) team discovered that maternal carriage of a specific bacteria, Prevotella copri (P. copri), during pregnancy strongly predicts the absence of food allergy in the offspring (1).
+This compelling finding has exciting public health implications, given the dramatic increase in allergic disease and the low rate of P. copri carriage in the modern world – an organism that is virtually ubiquitous in traditional, non-industrial communities (where infant allergy rates are much lower).